Click to Call via Web Browser

 Help your customers and call centers quickly reach out via web browser or app

-In this tutorial, we will guide you through implementing a click to call application using FreeClimb.
+In this how-to guide, we will guide you through implementing a click to call application using FreeClimb.
 Click to call applications are great for customers who want to quickly chat with a support team and, conversely, for businesses and call centers that want to reach out to their customers in a more personal and efficient manner.
 This system will perform the following actions:

 • Get phone numbers from the user using a webpage